 - Increasing customer engagement

 Set up an event that tells the story of your brand.
-This story can be about its beginnings – how it grew into the business it is today, but it can also be about the overall message of the brand and what it is fighting for in this harsh world.
+This story can be about its beginnings – how it grew into the business it is today, but it can also be about the overall brand messages and what it is fighting for in this harsh world.
 By allowing consumers to take a peek behind the curtain and learn more about your brand than just its name and product list, you are forming emotional connections, growing relationships, and increasing customer loyalty.

 Attendee engagement is useful to track as a KPI for event success.
 Moreover, you can consider driving more engagement by using a mobile event app.